Microlocal Morse theory of wrapped Fukaya categories: Wrapped Fukaya categories

 \begin{proof} During the obvious isotopy of $U$ outward to become disjoint from $V$, their conormals never intersect at infinity. \end{proof}

-By a \emph{stable ball}, we mean a contractible open set with smooth boundary.
-The reason we study stable balls is that we do not know how to prove that for a subanalytic triangulation, the inward perturbation (in the sense of Section \ref{constructibleconormals}) of an open star is a ball; it is, however, obviously a stable ball.
+By a \emph{stable ball}, we mean a compact manifold-with-boundary which is contractible; the statement that an open set with smooth boundary is a stable ball shall mean its closure is a stable ball.
+The reason we study stable balls is that we do not know how to prove that for a subanalytic Whitney triangulation, the `inward cornering' in the sense of Section \ref{constructibleconormals} of an open star is a ball; it is, however, obviously a stable ball.

 To compute Floer cohomology between conormals of stable balls, we reduce to the case of conormals to balls by stabilizing (i.e.\ taking their product with conormals to standard balls in $\RR^k$) and appealing to the K\"unneth theorem for Floer cohomology.
-We begin by showing that the stabilization of a stable ball is indeed a ball (thus justifying the name).
+We begin by showing that the stabilization of a stable ball is indeed a ball, thus justifying the name.
 This uses the following famous corollary of the $h$-cobordism theorem:

 \begin{theorem} A stable ball of dimension $\ge 6$ with simply connected boundary is a ball. \end{theorem}

 \begin{corollary} Let $M$ be a stable ball.
 Then $M\times I^k$ is a ball provided $\dim M+k\ge 6$ and $k\geq 1$. \end{corollary}